 The rules for exam complaints can be found in part 10 of the Ministerial Order on Examination Regulations.
 In the Ministerial Order of Examinations, complaints are distinguished as either based on the:

-- basis of the examination etc., the exam procedure and/or the assessment or - complaints concerning legal matters.
+- Basis of the examination etc., the exam procedure and/or the assessment or - The legal matters.